C3RV1/LaytonEditor/README.md

 Japanese has not been tested and might not work.

+Current support is limited to Professor Layton 2.
+Other games have not been tested, but would probably lack many features and give many errors.

 ## Installation

 To install the LaytonEditor just clone this repository and install the